JoshuaPlacidi/notes/README.md

-# A collection of all my notes
+# A collection of all my notes relating to Machine Learning
 Joshua Cesare Placidi